-As a member of CUFSS, NICU can access emergency liquidity funding via CUFSS drawing upon its available member-contributed funding pool (currently totalling in excess of \$900million), plus additional voluntary liquidity support from members via funds from the Reserve Bank of Australia in accordance with the terms of a "Special Loan Facility", as defined in the ISC.
+As a member of CUFSS, NICU can access emergency liquidity funding via CUFSS drawing upon its available member-contributed funding pool (currently totalling in excess of \$900 million), plus additional voluntary liquidity support from members via funds from the Reserve Bank of Australia in accordance with the terms of a "Special Loan Facility", as defined in the ISC.

 NICU is classified as an ADI subject to the Minimum Liquidity Holdings ("MLH") regime under Prudential Standard APS 210 Liquidity.
 Under the MLH regime, NICU is required to maintain at least 9% of total adjusted liabilities as liquid assets eligible for repurchase by the RBA and capable of being converted to cash within two business days.
-NICU policy is to apply a minimum 12% of funds as liquid assets to maintain adequate funds for meeting Member withdrawal requests, with at least 80% of total liquid assets being held with institutions holding a credit grading of 2 or higher (in accordance with the credit gradings prescribed by APS 210).
+NICU policy is to apply a minimum 12% of funds as liquid assets to maintain adequate funds for meeting Member withdrawal requests, with at least 80% of total liquid assets being held with institutions holding a credit grading of 2 or higher (in accordance with the credit gradings prescribed by APS 112, Attachment F).
 The liquidity ratio is checked daily.
 Should the liquidity ratio fall below this level the management and board are to address the matter and ensure that the liquid funds are obtained from new deposits, or borrowing facilities available.
 Note 24 describes the borrowing facilities as at the balance date.
 These facilities are in addition to the support from CUFSS.

-The maturity profile of the financial assets and financial liabilities, based on the contractual repayment terms are set out in Note 22 (c).
+The maturity profile of the financial assets and financial liabilities, based on the contractual repayment terms are set out in Note 22(c).
 The ratio of liquid funds over the past year is set out below:

-Consolidate ed Group Northern Inland Credit Union Limited
+Consolidate Consolidated Group Northern Inland Credit Union Limited

-2022 2022 2021 2021
+2023 2022 2023 2022

 % % % %

 APRA

-MLH Ratio - 30 June 17.00 17.44 16.90 17.33
+MLH Ratio - 30 June 15.18 17.00 15.15 16.90

-Minimum during the year 16.16 16.20 16.06 16.09
+Minimum during the year 14.63 16.16 14.55 16.06